Bay Head, New Jersey: Climate

+According to the Köppen climate classification system, Bay Head has a Humid subtropical climate (Cfa).

 Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, Bay Head, New Jersey would have an Appalachian Oak (104) vegetation type with an Eastern Hardwood Forest (25) vegetation form.
+According to the A. W. Kuchler U.S. potential natural vegetation types, Bay Head would have an Appalachian Oak (104) vegetation type with an Eastern Hardwood Forest (25) vegetation form.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Bay Head include: